 By using WebSockets, Web3 applications can reduce latency, improve user experience, and enable seamless interactions with blockchain networks.
 This persistent, low-latency connection supports applications that require instant feedback, such as live auctions, staking dashboards, or event-driven notifications, making WebSockets a fundamental technology for modern decentralized ecosystems.

-WebSocket performance and latency
+WebSocket Performance and Latency

 Performance depends on network stability, server resources, and connection optimization.
 Key techniques include: